rust-lang/edition-guide/src/rust-2024/rustdoc-doctests.md

 }
 ```

 In this example, the two doctests will now be compiled in a single executable.
 Rustdoc will essentially place each example in a separate function within a single binary.
-The tests still run in independent processes as they did before, so any global state (like global statics) should still continue to work correctly.
+The tests still run in independent processes as they did before, so any global state (like global statics) should still continue to work correctly.[^implementation]

 This change is only available in the 2024 Edition to avoid potential incompatibilities with existing doctests which may not work in a combined executable.
 However, these incompatibilities are expected to be extremely rare.

 [doctests]: ../../rustdoc/write-documentation/documentation-tests.html
 [libtest harness]: ../../rustc/tests/index.html

+[^implementation]: For more information on the details of how this work, see [Doctests - How were they improved?](https://blog.guillaume-gomez.fr/articles/2024-08-17+Doctests+-+How+were+they+improved%3F).

 ### Standalone tag